 World-Class Music without Financial Barriers

 … and we mean it!
 We want everyone to be able to access these events.
-Music in the Museum events are priced at £5* and ALL of our events have been set up with a limited number of free tickets to be made available to anyone who faces a financial barrier with a North Lanarkshire postcode, no questions asked.
+ALL of our events have been set up with a limited number of free tickets to be made available to anyone who faces a financial barrier with a North Lanarkshire postcode, no questions asked.

 *Scottish Opera Pop-Up opera is priced differently, but you can still request a free ticket.